 Technical indicators for measuring market volatility.
-Built of a band which includes 3 lines: Center, Top, and Bottom.
+Built of a band that includes 3 lines: Center, Top, and Bottom.
 The centerline connects the average prices over a period of time.
 The supporting lines define the band between the peaks and lows across the presented period.
 Bollinger bands are good for identifying upcoming trends.

 Bollinger Bands (BB) is a popular technical indicator created by John Bollinger that helps determine whether prices are high or low on a relative basis.